basvanopheusden/inverse-binomial-sampling/README.md

 provides a small helper in `setup_matplotlib.py`.
 Import and call `setup_matplotlib()` at the start of your scripts to apply a consistent style for all plots.

+## Fixed sampling helpers

+The file `fixed_sampling.py` provides several simple log-probability estimators for binary observations based on a fixed number of samples.
+Methods such as the naive empirical mean, a ``+1`` adjustment, Laplace smoothing, and Jeffreys smoothing are available via the ``FIXED_SAMPLING_METHODS`` dictionary.